 LOUISVILLE, Ky.
-(WDRB) -- A 40-year-old Louisville missing persons case has been solved.
+(WDRB) -- A 40-year-old Louisville missing persons case was solved after a girl missing since she was 3 was found alive.

-Monday, the Jefferson County Sheriff's Office said Michelle Newton was found alive in another state after being abducted when she was just 3 years old back in 1983.
+The Jefferson County Sheriff's Office said Monday that Michelle Newton was found alive in another state after being abducted in 1983.

-A family member posted her bond in Kentucky, and she voluntarily appeared in Jefferson County for her arraignment, where Michelle and her father, Joseph Newton, were in attendance.
+A family member posted her bond in Kentucky, and Debra Newton voluntarily appeared in Jefferson County for her arraignment, where Michelle and Joseph Newton, her father, were in attendance.

 Debra Newton faces a felony charge of custodial interference, which carries no statute of limitations.
 That means the case can still be prosecuted, despite 40 years going by.